sahaynitin/tortoolkit/readme.md

 `TG_UP_LIMIT` = Telegram Upload limit in bytes.

-`BOT_CMD_POSTFIX` = Set this to your bot username if you want to add the username of your bot at the end of the commands. e.g `/leech@TorToolkitBot` so the value will be @TorToolkitBot
+`BOT_CMD_POSTFIX` = Set this to your bot username if you want to add the username of your bot at the end of the commands. e.g `/leech@tellytortoolkitfun_bot` so the value will be @tellytortoolkitfun_bot

 `FORCE_DOCUMENTS` = Should all the upload to telegram be made as documents or not.